 “Before Cloudflare,” Murray continued, “our clients’ custom domains could only be used for plain HTTP landing pages, and we had some rather unwieldy code to transfer a user’s session from a client’s HTTP custom domain to our secure HTTPS wildcard domain (e.g. https://customername.olo.com), for checkout.”
 This practice, however, was imperfect for a variety of reasons: First, search engines and browsers are penalizing HTTP sites by respectively lowering search rankings and displaying warnings to users of these sites.
 Furthermore, having to transfer domains in this fashion prevented the perfect white label experience Olo strives to offer its customers and complicated analytics and synchronizing cookies for these pages.
 Lastly, as Murray noted “there is just really no good reason to serving any part of a website over HTTP anymore.
-Even landing pages without sensitive information are, in theory, subject to the man-in-the-middle attacks and eavesdropping for nefarious purposes.”
+Even landing pages without sensitive information are, in theory, subject to the on-path attacker attacks and eavesdropping for nefarious purposes.”

 “We’d considered a few options for fixing this flow,” Murray explained, “such as building our own infrastructure to serve Let’s Encrypt certificates and manually coordinating certificate approval with clients.
 Thankfully, Cloudflare announced SSL for SaaS right at the time we were looking to make a decision so we looked into what they could offer.“